-What does it do in soap?
 Citric acid is the acid in the juice of citrus fruits, including lemons, limes, and oranges.
-It can also be purchased as a pure powder used to acidify tomatoes when home canning and to make "bath bombs" and other bath and body products.
+It can also be purchased as a white powder that is often used to acidify tomatoes when home canning.
+Citric acid powder is also used to make "bath bombs" and other bath and body products.

 Citric acid reacts with lye to make sodium citrate or potassium citrate, depending on whether your lye is NaOH or KOH.
 Either kind of citrate reduces the amount of sticky soap scum created when lye soap is used in water by chelating (binding up) the metals that create the scum and reduces the likelihood of rancidity (DOS) in the soap.

-Citric acid is often used rather than citrate because it is easier to find and cheaper to buy citric acid.
+Citric acid is often used rather than citrate because citric acid is often easier to find and cheaper to buy.
 It is also easy to make citrate from citric acid and lye.

-Using citric acid above 2% may cause a layer of tiny white crystals to form on the outside of your soap as it ages.
+Using more than about 2% citric acid may cause a layer of tiny white crystals to form on the outside of your soap as it ages.
 These citrate crystals will easily wash off and are harmless, but look unsightly.
 In informal discussions, it appears that a dosage of 1.5% to 2% or less does not cause this issue.

-Decide the percent of citric acid to use.
-If you are not sure, I suggest 2% ppo (20 grams citric acid per 1000 grams of fats).
+1. Decide the percent of citric acid to use.
+I suggest starting with 2% ppo (20 grams citric acid per 1000 grams of fats).

 Citric acid weight, grams = Fat weight, grams X 2 / 100